Wieringerrandmeer: Planning

 According to the original schedule, construction was scheduled to begin in summer 2010.
 It was expected to create the lake in five years, but all the work could last until around 2030.

 Nature

 With the construction of Wieringerrandmeer, continuity could be established between the IJsselmeer and Amstelmeer for forests, water bodies and reedbeds.
 This continuity of the provincial ecological structure, was called the Northern Arc.

-Facts
+Land use

 The completed plan would include: a total area of 600 ha, including 250 ha for housing; about 860 ha of water surface; over 400 ha of new nature and 128 ha of forest plantations.

 Opposition and alternatives

 Opponents of the project were concerned that the project would alter the region's water balance and adversely effect agricultural land, with thirty farms in Wieringen and Wieringermeer closing and many farmers forced to move away.

 One June 27, 2008 The other Wieringerrandmeer presented an alternative plan developed by residents and farmers who were part of environmental organizations.
 They proposed reducing the area to be flooded, building fewer homes that would be located closer to the lake, and requiring fewer farms to relocate.
 Some luxury items, such as the creation of the Zuiderhaven lock between the Amstelmeer and the IJsselmeer, were removed.
 It concluded that it was unnecessary to build a large lake on the edge of North-Holland.